 As you can see, Fortnite has been growing exponentially in the first 6 months from launch, as compared to other popular games.
 However, it plateaus after about 8 months, bringing it more in line with the other apps shown on the chart.
-This information can provide insights into initial app performance, as well as understanding long term performance to predict behavior of similar apps.
+This information can provide insights into initial app performance, as well as understanding long-term performance to predict the behavior of similar apps.

 From the box I highlighted above, you can see a surge in downloads in the first few months after launch from all the efforts related to advertising, paid marketing campaigns, and User Acquisition.
-However, after around 9 months many of these games start declining in terms of downloads and so typically, these hypercasual games have an average life cycle of roughly 4-9 months.
-You can perform similar analyses with other genres of games and apps to observe their life cycles as well.
+However, after around 9 months many of these games decline in downloads and so typically, these hyper-casual games have an average life cycle of roughly 4-9 months.
+You can perform similar analyses with other genres of games and apps to observe their life cycles.

 For more information or if you have any questions, please email email@example.com